Tennis-Djokovic fights back to beat Berrettini in four sets | Sports-Games

 Tennis-Djokovic fights back to beat Berrettini in four sets

 The 25-year-old Italian had a third shot at derailing Djokovic's Grand Slam plans on Wednesday but once again could not seize his chance, converting just one of five break opportunities, that coming in the first set.
-Djokovic takes another step up in class in the next round, where he faces fourth seed Alexander Zverev, the player who last month ended his bid for a 'Golden Slam' by beating him in the Tokyo Olympics semi-finals.
+"Really tough match, as always against Novak," said Berrettini.

 - Country: